DannyBen/completely/README.md

 $ completely install
 ```

-Alternatively, you can copy the script manually in one of these directories
+Alternatively, you can copy the script manually to one of these directories
 (whichever exists):

 - `/usr/share/bash-completion/completions`